 Most people think they don’t need to worry about herniated discs until they get older.
 But this painful problem often makes its first appearance between the ages of 35-55.
-At Pinnacle Pain and Spine, Matthew Crooks, MD, Jessica Byrd, FNP-C, AP-PMN, and Emma Dambi, FNP-C, provide comprehensive care for herniated discs, helping you get long-lasting pain relief with a range of effective treatment options.
+At Pinnacle Pain and Spine, our specialists provide comprehensive care for herniated discs, helping you get long-lasting pain relief with a range of effective treatment options.
 If you need help with back or neck pain, call one of the offices in Scottsdale, Chandler, or Fountain Hills, Arizona, or book an appointment online today.

 The discs between each of the spinal vertebrae are made of a tough outer cover that encloses a gel-like substance in the center.
 This special design allows the discs to absorb shock and support spinal movement.